pcolby/dokit/doc/src/internal/notes.md

 See also: <a href="pokit.html">Pokit API Errata</a>

-### Flash LED Service

-I cannot get this service to work; whenever I try writing the required `\x01` value, I get ATT error `0x80` from the Bluez stack.
-Maybe its not supported by PokitPro devices, or needs additional data for those?

-### Generic Access Service

-Does not appear to be available on Pokit Pro.
-However a Generic Attribute service does appear to be available, but no idea what its attributes are.

 ### Undocumented Services

 Pokit Pro includes the following services with no official documentation to match: